Written by: Natalia Brown

 Differences in the end products of plastic production are partly due to use of chemical additives that may enhance or suppress chemical properties.
 When mismanaged or littered plastic waste accumulates in our oceans as marine debris, plastic additives pose notable eco-toxicological risks for marine species and humans.

 Distribution and Consumption

-In Miami Dade and Broward County, hard plastic narrow-neck bottles may be recycled in municipal single-stream recycling bins.
-Plastic grocery bags, toothbrushes, clamshell containers and food packaging are only recyclable through third-party entities such as Terracycle or your local grocery store – not in your curbside recycling.
+In Miami-Dade and Broward County, hard plastic narrow-neck bottles may be recycled in municipal single-stream recycling bins.
+Plastic grocery bags, toothbrushes, clamshell containers, and food packaging are only recyclable through third-party entities such as Terracycle or your local grocery store.
+They are considered contamination in your curbside recycling bin.

-When plastics are separated for recycling, they are transported to a materials recovery facility for sorting and, subsequently, to a reclaiming plant where the material is flaked, washed, and formed into new resin “nurdles” for manufacturing.
+When plastics are separated for recycling, they are transported to a materials recovery facility for sorting.
+Then, they are taken to a reclaiming plant where the material is flaked, washed, and formed into new resin nurdles for manufacturing.

 Recycling may be the best way to dispose of plastics that can no longer be re-used, but it is important to understand that recycling is not a long-term solution for the plastic waste crisis.
 Recycling is logistically challenging, energy-intensive, and can be counterproductive by reinforcing plastic consumption.
 Plastics are also not infinitely recyclable.
 Each time the material is flaked and reprocessed into nurdles, it produces a lower quality plastic that will ultimately lose its ability to be recycled.